nijaskhan/Messenger-room/README.md

-# Messenger Rooms
+# Messenger Room

-Messenger Rooms is a real-time messaging application that allows users to chat in their specific rooms or with friends as a group.
+Messenger Room is a real-time messaging application that allows users to chat in their specific rooms or with friends as a group.
 The application utilizes Socket.IO for real-time messaging, ensuring a smooth and seamless messaging experience.
 You can access and experience the Messenger Rooms application [here](https://messenger-room-xi.vercel.app/).

- <h2> Open a web browser and access the Messenger Rooms application at <h1> https://messenger-room-xi.vercel.app </h1> </h2>
+ <h2> Open a web browser and access the Messenger Room application at <h1> https://messenger-room-xi.vercel.app </h1> </h2>
 <br/>

 ## Technologies Used

-The Messenger Rooms application is built using the following technologies:
+The Messenger Room application is built using the following technologies:

 - ReactJS: A JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime environment.